suntorytime/phase-2-part-B/part-3/README.md

 The required functionality of the site will be described in more detail in the *Releases* section, but here's a basic overview.

+**All Users**
+- Browse available items.

 **Unregistered Users**
 - Register a new account.
-- Browse auctions.

 **Registered Users**
 - Sign in and out.
-- List new auctions.
+- List new items.
-- Browse auctions.
-- Place bids in auctions.
+- Place bids on items.
 - Have a profile showing their listing and bidding activity.

-### Provided Code
-For this part of the assessment, you are provided with a Sinatra skeleton.
-All but one of the migrations have been provided for you.
-Some empty models have also been provided, but you will need to create another.

 ### Completing the App
 Complete as much of this CRUD app as possible in the time allowed.
 If time is running out and it looks like the app will not be completed, continue to work through the releases in order and complete as much as possible.
 Be sure to ask questions, if you find yourself stuck.